 While co-management gives businesses the flexibility to move workloads from SCCM to Intune, in most cases, Intune is used as an extension of SCCM.
 However, some businesses might need to bring policies, apps, and the same configuration available in SCCM to Intune, followed by the removal of the SCCM agent.
 This could involve the use of tools or PowerShell scripts.

-As a Microsoft Gold Partner in several specializations, Apps4Rent can help with Intune implementation and migration along with Microsoft 365 licensing.
+As a Microsoft Solutions Partner, Apps4Rent can help with Intune implementation and migration along with Microsoft 365 licensing.
 Contact our Microsoft-certified cloud engineers, available 24/7 via phone, chat, and email for assistance.

 Get RISK-FREE migration from